laran/cassandra/doc/source/development/patches.rst

 Creating patches for bug fixes is a bit more complicated as this will depend on how many different versions of Cassandra are affected.
 In each case, the order for merging such changes will be ``cassandra-2.1`` -> ``cassandra-2.2`` -> ``cassandra-3.0`` -> ``cassandra-3.x`` -> ``trunk``.
 But don't worry, merging from 2.1 would be the worst case for bugs that affect all currently supported versions, which isn't very common.
 As a contributor, you're also not expected to provide a single patch for each version.
 What you need to do however is:

- * Be clear about which versions you could verify to be affected by the bug
+ * Be clear about which versions you verified to be affected by the bug
- * For 2.x: ask if a bug qualifies to be fixed in this release line, as this may be handled on case by case bases
+ * For 2.x: ask if a bug qualifies to be fixed in this release line, as this may be handled on a case by case basis
  * If possible, create a patch against the lowest version in the branches listed above (e.g. if you found the bug in 3.9 you should try to fix it already in 3.0)
  * Test if the patch can be merged cleanly across branches in the direction listed above
  * Be clear which branches may need attention by the committer or even create custom patches for those if you can